-Secrets Of Successful Enterprise SEO Part III: Build A Business Case
+Secrets Of Successful Enterprise SEO Part 3: Building A Business Case

 A decade ago, I had an incredible opportunity to work at an amazing organization called The Bradford Exchange.
 Most people have never heard of it, but it is the world’s leading direct marketer of limited-edition collectibles and jewelry.

 What made my experience at Bradford so incredible was their meticulous attention to detail and single-minded focus on driving their business by numbers — something that has been ingrained into me ever since my time there.

 The part that wasn’t so fun at Bradford was being the only search marketer in a half-billion-dollar organization trying to build up a fledgling organic search program.
 The same attention to detail and data-driven approach that I call my “second MBA” made it a nightmare to try and get anything done for SEO.

 How do you convince executives to commit resources to a channel where the drivers of results were the least understood and the influence a marketer had on those drivers are seen, at best, as “black magic”?

 Today, as I work with Enterprise SEOs at global organizations, I see the same challenges coming up over and over again: convincing everyone from the executives to the tech teams to prioritize their projects over the multitude of other projects vying for their attention.

 So how do you bend an Enterprise to your will as an SEO?
 How do you get the tech team to pay attention to the SEO projects you bring to the table?
 Most importantly, how do you build a business case for SEO that adds to your credibility and trust within the Enterprise?